jeffThompson/ChanceAndRandomness/README.md

 ### WORKSHOP MATERIALS
 You can use the section at the top to access the materials we used in class (and a bunch of stuff we don't have time to explore).

-* Activities: the exercises we will do together, includes links and further resources
+* `Activities`: the exercises we will do together, includes links and further resources
-* Images: lots of examples, historical and contemporary
+* `Images`: lots of examples, historical and contemporary
-* Readings: required and suggested readings
+* `Readings`: required and suggested readings
-* Resources: miscellaneous stuff, including a lot of things we didn't have time to cover
+* `Resources`: miscellaneous stuff, including a lot of things we didn't have time to cover

 ***